 - Your basic personal/business info

-If you don’t complete these forms, your application can’t move forward — even if your site is perfect.
+If you don’t complete these forms, your application can’t move forward, even if your site is perfect and you already have pending commissions.

 - 24 hours to 2 weeks

-Then, after you’re inside the network, you’ll apply to individual affiliate programs, which may take longer (usually 1–3 weeks, sometimes more).
+Then, once you’re inside the network as an approved affiliate, you’ll apply to individual affiliate programs, which may take longer (usually 1-4 weeks).

 Welcome to affiliate marketing.
 We have cookies 🍪 (duration: 30–365 days).